 Technical Assistance for Applicants.
-MCSAB is using TA set-aside funds to provide applicants TA prior to their submission of the CSP subgrant application, which includes workshops and webinars in which the application materials are reviewed, and one-on-one assistance is provided.
+MCSAB is using TA set-aside funds to provide TA to applicants prior to their submission of the CSP subgrant application; this TA includes workshops and webinars in which the application materials are reviewed, and one-on-one assistance is provided.
 MCSAB also uses funds to develop and disseminate resources to support new schools, such as pre-opening training, materials, checklists, and a toolkit.
 MCSAB provides TA through regular check-ins with applicants and subgrantees, as well.
 MCSAB also hosts a charter community of practice in which new subgrantees learn from current and more experienced subgrantees.
 In addition, MCSAB provides ongoing TA to subgrantees on claims and reimbursement, monitoring, and accountability procedures and processes.

 Supporting Students with Disabilities and English Learners.
 MCSAB provides TA to new charter schools related to recruiting students with disabilities and tracks enrollment compared to other schools.
 The Mississippi Department of Education also provides training to new school leaders on meeting the needs of students with disabilities.
 The subgrantee monitoring process also includes indicators on educating students with disabilities.
 MCSAB is using part of the TA set-aside funds as well as state funds for these efforts.
-MCSAB was not using CSP funds to support subgrantees to meet the needs of ELs because subgrantees were not serving this population of students.
+MCSAB is not using CSP funds to support subgrantees to meet the needs of ELs, because no EL students were enrolled in the subgrantee charter schools.